t-liu/system-level-api-twitter/README.md

 # Mulesoft - System Level API - Twitter

 This is a project developed in Mulesoft Anypoint Platform to fetch the latest tweets and list of hashtags for a given keyword and last n hours from Twitter's API.
-This project was part of a coding challenge for an interview process with Science 37.
+This project was part of a coding challenge for an interview process with an emerging life science company.

 To deploy this code to a runtime environment supported by Mulesoft, you must provide the following runtime properties:
 * api.autodiscovery.id